Battleground (film): Plot

-In mid-December 1944, Private Jim Layton and his buddy Private William J. Hooper are assigned to the 327th Glider Infantry Regiment, 101st Airborne Division.
+In mid-December 1944, Privates Jim Layton and William J. Hooper are assigned to the 327th Glider Infantry Regiment, 101st Airborne Division.
 As a newcomer, Layton receives a chilly welcome from his squad.
 Private First Class Holley returns to the company after recuperating from a wound.
 Instead of going on leave in Paris, the squad is trucked back to the front because of a surprise German breakthrough in the Ardennes.
-They stop that night in Bastogne and are put up for the night in the apartment of a young woman, Denise, to whom Holley is attracted.
+They stop in Bastogne and are billeted in the apartment of a young woman, Denise, to whom Holley is attracted.
+Jarvess stands guard and encounters battle-weary soldiers retreating through the town.
+Platoon Sergeant Kinnie leads them to the outskirts of town the next morning to dig defensive emplacements, but before they can finish are redeployed and begin digging again.

-Jarvess later stands guard in the village, where he runs into some battle-weary soldiers making a "strategic withdrawal".
-The next morning, led by Platoon Sergeant Kinnie, the men are ordered to dig in on the outskirts of town.
-Just as they are nearly done, they are sent elsewhere and must dig in all over again.

-Holley, Layton, and Kippton man a roadblock that night.
-German soldiers disguised as Americans infiltrate their position and later blow-up a nearby bridge.
-In the morning, Roderigues, a Latino from Los Angeles, is delighted by the novelty of snow from a heavy winter storm, but "Pop" Stazak, awaiting a "dependency discharge" that will send him home, is unimpressed.
-Layton goes to see Hooper, only to find he had been killed, and no one in his company had even known his name.
+German soldiers disguised as Americans infiltrate their position during the night and blow up a nearby bridge.
+In the morning, Roderigues, a Latino from Los Angeles, is delighted by the novelty of snow from a heavy winter storm, but "Pop" Stazak, awaiting a dependency discharge, is unimpressed.
+Layton finds Hooped has been killed, and no one in his company had even known his name.

-Kinnie informs the squad about the infiltration and dispatches a patrol comprising Holley, Roderigues, and Jarvess.
-Just before they start out, the platoon is shelled by German artillery, causing Bettis to panic and desert.
-Holley's patrol briefly skirmishes with the infiltrators.
-Roderigues is wounded by machine-gun fire from an enemy tank.
-Holley conceals him under a disabled jeep half-buried in snow, promising to return for him.
-Unfortunately, by the time Holley can return, Roderigues has died.

-Sgt.
-Wolowicz, wounded by shrapnel, and a sick Cpl.
-Standiferd are sent to a field hospital.
+Kinnie informs the squad about the infiltration and dispatches Holley, Roderigues, and Jarvess on a patrol.
+Bettis panics and deserts when the platoon is shelled by German artillery.
+The patrol briefly skirmishes with the infiltrators and Roderigues is wounded by machine-gun fire from an enemy tank.
+Holley conceals him under a disabled jeep half-buried in snow, promising to come back for him, but Roderigues dies by the time he returns.
+Sergeant Wolowicz, wounded by shrapnel, and a sick Corporal Standiferd are sent to a field hospital.
 Later, Doc informs the 2nd Squad that the hospital has been captured.

-Holley is appointed the new squad leader and partnered with Layton, while Pop is paired with Hansan.
-Pop's discharge finally comes in, but they learn from Kipp they are surrounded, meaning he's stuck and unable to leave.
+Holley becomes the new squad leader.
+Pop's discharge arrives, but since Bastogne is surrounded he's unable to leave.